awchiu23/CryptoTools/README.md

 ## CryptoTrader
 - This tool is for machine trading on the exchanges.
 - For reference only--use at your own risk!

+## FTXLender
+- This tool runs on a loop and automatically modifies your USD loan size one minute before every reset.